devopsyuva/terraform-deep-dive/T05-Terraform-state-manipulation/07-Terraform-taint-untaint-deprecated.md

 # Terraform taint/untaint
 - These commands helps us to force recreate the resources.
 - **terraform taint** command manually marks a terraform managed resource as tainted, forcing it to be destroyed and recreated on the next apply.
+- This command is deprecated, because there are better alternatives available in Terraform v0.15.2 and later.
+See below for more details.
 - **terraform untaint**
   - The terraform untaint command manually unmarks a terraform managed resource as tainted, forcing it to be destroyed and recreated on the next apply.
   - This reverses either a manual terraform taint or the result of provisioners failing on a resource.